Gap Year Days 308 – 322

 Before we even got to Malaysia though, our plans were derailed slightly.
 When we landed in Bangkok for our layover, I received a message from one of Simon’s cousins letting me know an Uncle (who we didn’t know) had passed away suddenly a day or two before.
 This meant that the family would not really be celebrating Chinese New Year.

-For our first night Simon and I stayed at the lovely Doubletree at Batu Ferringhi.
+For our first night in Malaysia Simon and I stayed at the lovely Doubletree at Batu Ferringhi.
 It proved to be a good choice, because Simon ended up being a little unwell, so we were able to arrange a late checkout, and he happily slept most of the next day away.
 I took advantage of the gym, and spent a good hour on the treadmill on full incline, to get some more practice walking uphill.
 It’s a poor substitute for a mountain, but at this point, I was hoping any little thing would help.
 I was starting to freak out a little about not being ready!

 We finally left the nice comfy hotel to check in to the hostel that was to be our home for the next few days in Georgetown, the capital of Penang.
 Our room was a nice size, with a little enclosed balcony and everything we needed.
 The hostel even had a swimming pool.

 Once we got checked in, Simon immediately went back to sleep, and I jumped in a Grab (South East Asia’s answer to Uber) car and went to the airport to meet MacKenzie’s flight.
 We talked each other’s ear off all the way back to Georgetown to find Simon well enough to go out and look for something to eat.
 After all, it was his birthday!
-It was also Chinese New Year, and it seemed like all the little local places around where we were staying were closed.
+It was also Chinese New Year in Malaysia, and it seemed like all the little local places around where we were staying were closed.
 In the end we opted for our go-to meal – pizza!

 In the morning we were met by one of Simon’s uncles and taken to a fantastic local hawker centre to do what we always seem to do with Simon’s family – eat way too much because they keep buying more and more and we can’t say no!
 It is always delicious.